 The Qualifying Rules

-Of course, the Internal Revenue Service imposes multiple qualifying rules whenever it offers tax breaks.
-You can’t just hang out your shingle, declare that you’re self-employed and claim the self-employed health insurance deduction for your health care.
+The IRS always imposes multiple qualifying rules whenever it offers tax breaks.
+You can’t just hang out your shingle, declare that you’re self-employed and claim the self-employed health insurance deduction.
 Your business must actually show a net profit on Schedule C of your tax return.

-Neither can you say, “No thanks,” to paying for any other insurance coverage that you might qualify for, paying for your own so you can claim this adjustment to income.
-You won’t qualify for the self-employed health insurance tax deduction if you additionally hold down a regular job and your employer is willing to provide to you with insurance coverage.
+Neither can you say, “No thanks” to paying for any other insurance coverage for which you might qualify.
+You can't pay for your own so you can claim this adjustment to income if you have other options.
+You won’t qualify for the self-employed health insurance tax deduction if you additionally hold down a regular job and your employer is willing to provide you with insurance coverage.
 You’re obligated to accept that perk rather than purchase your own self-employed policy.

 On the bright side, a single month of available employment coverage won’t steal your self-employed health insurance adjustment to income for the whole year.
 You can still claim the deduction for premiums paid from February through December if you had alternate options in January, or in any other number of months.
 You can claim it for a single month if that’s the only period of time when you had to pay for your own coverage.